 Beautiful baroque buildings line the square that gets its name because of the statue of Garibaldi.
 You will find the Cafe de Turin, the Chapel of the Holy Sepulcher, the National Theatre, the Museum of Modern and Contemporary Art, and the Muséum d’Histoire naturelle de Nice.

 Giuseppe Garibaldi was an Italian soldier and the architecture has a real Italian feel.
 The Square is busy but it is worth sitting back with a drink just to watch the daily activity.
 You will hear street music and large TV screens in lively bars showing live sport regularly.

 Head to the Museum of Modern Art and go to its rooftop terrace if you want 360-degree views of the whole area.

-The Victor Hugo neighbourhood is where you will find impressive old buildings and beautiful gardens but another area is pedestrianised with cafes, shops and restaurants.
+The Victor Hugo neighborhood is where you will find impressive old buildings and beautiful gardens but another area is pedestrianized with cafes, shops, and restaurants.
 There are not many hotels, but each provides top quality.
 Marble Cross is a monument that dates back to the 16th Century.

 Several of Nice’s most famous streets and avenues are within Carre d’Or that you should certainly visit if you cannot afford it as a base.

 Carre d’Or has well-connected public transportation, within walking distance to the tramway on Place Massena, and the main Nice-Ville train station and Old Town.